 Attorney Manning-Zoll has been practicing Family Law since 1999.
 She provides Family Law services for all courses: Litigation, Limited Assistance Representation, Mediation, & Conciliation.
-She represents clients in Essex, Middlesex, Suffolk, & Norfolk counties.
+She represents clients in Essex, Middlesex & Suffolk counties.

 Attorney Manning-Zoll practices law with the utmost integrity, diligence, mental toughness, common sense, and cost sensitivity.

-Attorney Manning-Zoll is a member of the Massachusetts Family & Probate American Inn of Court, Essex County Bar Association (member & conciliator), Middlesex County Bar Association (member & conciliator), Massachusetts Council on Family Mediation, and Senior Partners for Justice (mentor & volunteer).
+Attorney Manning-Zoll is a member of the Massachusetts Family & Probate American Inn of Court (board member), Essex County Bar Association (member & conciliator), Middlesex County Bar Association (member & conciliator), Massachusetts Council on Family Mediation, and Senior Partners for Justice (mentor & volunteer).
 She is qualified to provide Limited Assistance Representation (LAR).

 Attorney Manning-Zoll graduated from Suffolk University Law School in 1998.
 While at Suffolk Law, Attorney Manning-Zoll won Best Brief in her Legal Practice Skills Section.
 She gained invaluable experience interning for the Honorable Edward M. Ginsburg (ret.) of the Middlesex Probate & Family Court, applying those principles still today.